The mission of the Baton Rouge City Sobriety Court is to increase public safety by reducing the number of repeat impaired driving offenders.

 sTAFFING AND PARTICIPANT'S PROGRESS

 Each participant’s progress will be reported to the entire Sobriety Court team through weekly team staffing meetings held prior to the status conference court proceeding.
 Detailed status reports are prepared and copied for the Judge and all team members to review as a part of the staffing process.
 A review of their treatment and overall program status will be discussed, along with any program violations and recommendations.
 The judge approves all rewards and sanctioning.

-Participants are required to satisfy a portion of costs associated with the program, including an initial $100.00 application/assessment fee and $160.00 monthly compliance fees which covers drug screen and phase fees.
-If a participant completes the program without any sanctions the court fine will be waived and the individual may be eligible for dismissal on their driving records in accordance to LA.
+Participants are required to satisfy a portion of costs associated with the program, including an initial $100.00 application/assessment fee and $160.00 monthly compliance fee, which covers drug screening and phase fees.
+If a participant completes the program without any sanctions, the court fine will be waived and the individual may be eligible for dismissal on their driving records in accordance with LA.
 R.S.
 894.1.
 This program of rewards and sanctions has therapeutic benefits, allowing participants to be empowered having a sense of ownership through their steps of sobriety and recovery.